 Learn More: Auditing

 The Baseline Tool can capture a snapshot of the Architectural Principles at a point in time and a comparison can be made between this or any other snapshot and the model at a later point in time.
 The comparison tool will enable an architect to visualize what has changed and if necessary revert back to content contained in the baseline.
 Any Package in the Principle hierarchy can be baselined and any number of baselines can be created.
 It is typically the Chief Architect that would manage the baselines and update the principles if required.

 Learn More: Baseline Tool

 The Class diagram can be used to create visual representations of the Principles, including how they are related to each other.
 The Principles, or instances of the Principles, can be added to any diagram and will provide important guidance for architects who are required to be constrained by these principles when creating their architectures, and also for implementers when creating solutions.
 The instances of the Principles describe how they apply in a particular context.

 Learn More: Class Diagram

-The Security System in Enterprise Architect is intended to encourage collaboration but it can be used to lock Packages or elements to prevent them from being changed.
-This is a useful mechanism that can be applied to the Packages that contain the Principles, ensuring that they are not changed unintentionally or inadvertently.
-It would typically be the chief architect or someone like the model librarian acting on their behalf who would explicitly lock and unlock the Principles for update.
+The Security System in Enterprise Architect is intended to encourage collaboration, but it can be used to lock Packages or elements to prevent them from being changed.
+This is a useful mechanism that can be applied to the Packages containing the Principles, ensuring that they are not changed unintentionally or inadvertently.
+It would typically be the chief architect or the model librarian acting on their behalf who would explicitly lock and unlock the Principles for update.

 Learn More: Security